 Which type of pantothenic acid supplement should I take?

 For best results, pantothenic acid should be combined with a small amount of Vitamin B1.
 Adding B1 improves the absorption of B5 in our gastrointestinal system.
-Adding other vitamins such as vitamins A, B1, B2, and B3 and the minerals zinc, selenium, and chromium are believed to enhance the effect of b5 on the skin and help reduce acne breakouts.
+Adding other vitamins such as vitamin A, B1, B2, and B3 and the minerals zinc, selenium, and chromium are believed to enhance the effect of B5 on the skin and help reduce acne breakouts and help maintain clear and healthy skin.
+Beware that acne supplements should contain only a small amount of biotin.
+Large amounts of biotin that are frequently added to "one size fit all" skin and hair supplements cause more acne breakouts.

 Yang et al. A Randomized, Double-Blind, Placebo-Controlled Study of a Novel Pantothenic Acid-Based Dietary Supplement in Subjects with Mild to Moderate Facial Acne.
 (Dermatol Ther.
 (Heidelb.).
 2014 Jun; 4(1): 93–101.